 Do you want to see your community ban the retail sale of animals?
 Here is an easy check list of things you can do mobilize your community and city council.

 As the number of pet stores that sell cats, dogs and rabbits decrease, there seems to be increases in the online sales.
 Just as a reputable breeder would not sell their animals through a pet store, they would also not do so online and in newspapers.
 Sites such as Kijijji and those that are selling multiple breeds and/or various mixed breeds are not reputable sources and likely are not putting the animal’s health before profit.
 No Puppy Mills Canada is a great resource for what to look for in a reputable breeder.

 While our lobbying efforts have focused on banning the retail sale of cats, dogs and rabbits, we wish for a ban on the sale of all animals.
 Small animals, such as hamsters, gerbils and guinea pigs are bred and transported in horrific conditions and are dumped at alarming rates.
-Local shelters have limited capacity for small animals, and organizations such as Small Animal Rescue Society bear the responsibility of caring for and rehoming discarded small animals.
+Local shelters have limited capacity for small animals, and organizations such as Small Animal Rescue Society of BC bear the responsibility of caring for and rehoming discarded small animals.

 Download the Pets Are Not Products Toolkit.

 You’ll find letters, petitions, printable fliers, and postcards to help you lead your own campaign against the retail sale of animals in BC.